Huge U.S. government-confiscated auction includes Burt Reynolds’ Bandit Trans Am

 “There have been some pretty amazing government-seizure auctions in Europe, including the one in Switzerland last month,” says Hagerty valuation editor Andrew Newton, referring to Bonhams’ September 29 sale of cars confiscated from the embattled vice president of Equatorial Guinea.
 “But I can’t think of an American government auction that had so many sweet cars.”

 Perhaps the best-known car in the auction is a 1978 Pontiac Firebird Trans Am “Bandit” once owned by Burt Reynolds.
-The black custom coupe, VIN #2U87L8N183594, is powered by a Butler Performance 8.2-liter engine that generates more than over 600 hp.
+The black custom coupe, VIN #2U87L8N183594, is powered by a Butler Performance 8.2-liter engine that generates more than 600 hp.
 It sold at Barrett-Jackson’s Scottsdale auction for $275,000 in 2017, presumably to the Carpoffs.
 The Firebird, Lot #235 in the Apple auction, has already received 68 bids and is up to $65,025 at this writing.

 “It looks like these folks may have spent some coin at Barrett-Jackson over the last few years,” Newton says.
 “A lot of these cars—too many to list—popped up at past Las Vegas or Scottsdale auctions over the course of 2016–18, which seems like too many to be coincidence.”